jackfood/browser_automation_creator_Selenium/readme.md

 8. The generated script will be saved on your Desktop as "web_automation_script.txt".

+9. Copy the script and run it in python.

 ## Action Types

 - **Click**: Click on an element